 The LIMIT clause

 In this section, we'll look at how to limit the number of result rows being shown.
-Coincedentally, this little topic provides a good occasion to talk a little about (SQL) standards.
+Coincidentally, this little topic provides a good occasion to briefly talk about (SQL) standards.

 You can test the code examples in the table ‘course’ of the schema ‘ucllcatalogue’ (or in your own version of this table in your personal schema).